Compare Medicare Plans

 1. How old do you have to be to get Medicare?

-You must be 65 or older in order to qualify for Medicare.
+Generally, you must be 65 or older in order to get Medicare.
 However, some younger people with certain disabilities can also qualify for Medicare.

 Medicare Eligibility Calculator